 (12) Amendment or removal of institutional controls.

 (a) Request.
-Any person who has an interest in the real property subject to an institutional control may submit a request to Ecology that the control be amended or removed if the conditions at the site requiring the control under subsection (4) of this section have changed or no longer exist.
+Any person who has an interest in the real property subject to an institutional control may submit a request to the department that the control be amended or removed if the conditions at the site requiring the control under subsection (4) of this section have changed or no longer exist.
 The request must be in writing.

 (b) Determination.
-If Ecology determines that the conditions requiring an institutional control under subsection (4) of this section have changed or no longer exist, then the institutional control must be amended or removed.
+If the department determines that the conditions requiring an institutional control under subsection (4) of this section have changed or no longer exist, then the institutional control must be amended or removed.

 (c) Public participation or notification.

-(i) For Ecology-conducted or Ecology-supervised remedial actions, Ecology will provide or require public notice of any proposal to amend or remove an institutional control in accordance with WAC 173-340-600(19).
+(i) For ecology-conducted or ecology-supervised remedial actions, the department will provide or require public notice of any proposal to amend or remove an institutional control in accordance with WAC 173-340-600(19).

-(ii) For independent remedial actions, Ecology will provide notice of any amendment or removal of an institutional control in accordance with WAC 173-340-600(20).
+(ii) For independent remedial actions, the department will notify the public of any amendment or removal of an institutional control in accordance with WAC 173-340-600(20).

 WAC 173-340-450 Releases from regulated underground storage tank systems.